Joel-Kazadi/Joel-Kazadi/README.md

 - 👋 Hi, I’m @Joel-Kazadi
 - 👀 I’m interested in Applied Statistics and Data Analysis
 - 🌱 I’m very passionate about Machine Learning using R and Python languages
-- 💞️ I’m looking to collaborate on real-world Data Science projects
+- 💞️ I’m looking to collaborate on more real-world Data Science projects
 - 📫 How to reach me https://sites.google.com/view/joelkazadi

 <!---